Barilla Logo

 Barilla Logo 1924

 At this stage, Giuseppe Venturini becomes the author of the new logo.
-Also, the company decided that it was time to abandon the emblem that had become boring to many.
-At the same time, an actual, today frame in the form of an ellipsoid appears.
-The brand name is made in the same style as on the previous version of the logo, but at the same time, it seems somewhat smaller due to the presence of a frame.
-It had a red outline and the color of the title block, which looked quite impressive on a white background.
+Also, the company decided it was time to abandon the emblem that had become boring to many.
+At the same time, an actual frame as an ellipsoid appears today.
+The brand name is set in the same style as the previous version of the logo, but it also seems somewhat smaller due to the frame.
+It had a red outline and the title block color, which looked quite impressive on a white background.

 1949 – 1952